tillitis/dev-tillitis/hugo/content.castor/devapp/_index.md

 ### Memory

-RAM starts at 0x4000\_0000 and ends at 0x4002\_0000 (128 kiB).
-The device app will be loaded by firmware at RAM start.
+RAM starts at 0x4000\_0000 and ends at 0x4000\_ffff (128 kiB).
+The device app will be loaded by firmware at the start of RAM.
 The stack for the app is set up by the C runtime `libcrt0` to start just below the end of RAM and grows downwards.
 A larger app comes at the tradeoff of having a smaller stack.

 There are no heap allocation functions, no `malloc()` and friends.
 You can access memory directly yourself. `APP_ADDR` and `APP_SIZE` are